peartreegames/topiary/docs/localization.md

 :::

-There are four steps to adding localization to topiary.
-Validate - Export - Compile - Run
+There are five steps to adding localization to topiary.
+Validate - Export - Compile - Generate - Run

 ## Validation

-Each piece dialogue line and choice can automatically be given an ID which will be appended to the string content with an `@` by using the [cli](./cli.md) `loc validate` command.
+Each dialogue line and choice can automatically be given an ID which will be appended to the string content with an `@` by using the [cli](./cli.md) `loc validate` command.

 eg. `:Speaker: "Dialogue line content"@12345678-ABCDEFGH`